-In fiscal 2021, the compensation committee did not grant additional equity awards to the named executive officers.
-In April 2021, the compensation committee performed its annual review of executive compensation, including a review of the Company's annual share usage, or "burn rate," and equity use as they relate to equity grants for named executive officers to determine if such grants were appropriate and in line with our compensation philosophy and objectives.
+In April 2021, the compensation committee performed its annual review of executive compensation, including a review of the Company's annual share usage, or "burn rate," and equity use as they relate to equity grants for named executive officers to determine if the Company's overall grant practices with respect to its named executive officers were appropriate and in line with our compensation philosophy and objectives.
 The compensation committee also took into consideration (i) Mr. Friedman's recommendations, other than with respect to his own compensation, (ii) the competitive environment for executive talent in the San Francisco Bay Area, (iii) each executive officer's current equity holdings and the present value thereof and (iv) our continued desire to align our executive officers' long-term interests with those of our shareholders.
+In fiscal 2022, the compensation committee further determined not to grant additional equity awards to the named executive officers.

-The compensation committee's determinations to make no further equity grants to the named executive officers for fiscal 2021 was made in part because of prior grants that were approved for the named executive officers in fiscal 2020 as follows:
+The compensation committee's determinations to make no further equity grants to the named executive officers for fiscal 2021 and fiscal 2022 was made in part because of prior grants that were approved for the named executive officers in fiscal 2020 as follows:

 NAME STOCK OPTIONS RESTRICTED STOCK UNITS

 Gary Friedman 700,000 (1)

 Jack Preston 10,000 (2)

 Eri Chaya 30,000 (2)

-DeMonty Price 30,000 (2)

-David Stanchak 30,000 (2)
+Stefan Duban 40,000 (2) -

+Edward Lee 4,000 (2)

-- (1) The stock option was granted at an exercise price of \$385.30 per share, the fair market value of our common stock on October 18, 2020, the date of grant.
+(1) The stock option was granted at an exercise price of \$385.30 per share, the fair market value of our common stock on October 18, 2020, the date of grant.
 The option was fully vested on the date of grant, but the shares underlying the option are subject to selling restrictions that only lapse upon the achievement of both certain time-based service period requirements and certain stock price-based performance objectives.
 The option expires on the 10 year anniversary of the date of grant.
-See "-Executive Summary-2020 Stock Option Award to Chairman and Chief Executive Officer" for a detailed explanation of the vesting and other provisions of this option award. - (2) The stock options were granted at an exercise price of \$154.82 per share, the fair market value of our common stock on April 29, 2020, the date of grant.
-The options vest on each anniversary of the date of grant with 10% of the options on each of years 1, 2 and 3, 15% of the options on each of years 4 and 5 and 20% of the options on each of years 6 and 7, and expire in 10 years, subject to the named executive officer's continued service with the Company.
+See "-Executive Summary-2020 Stock Option Award to Chairman and Chief Executive Officer" for a detailed explanation of the vesting and other provisions of this option award.

+(2) The stock options were granted at an exercise price of \$154.82 per share, the fair market value of our common stock on April 29, 2020, the date of grant.
+The options have a ten year term and vest on each anniversary of the date of grant with 10% of the options vesting on each of years 1, 2 and 3, 15% of the options vesting on each of years 4 and 5 and 20% of the options vesting on each of years 6 and 7, subject to the named executive officer's continued service with the Company.

-The compensation committee's determinations with respect to equity grants for associates generally for fiscal 2021 were also influenced by the desire to manage the annual share usage, or "burn rate," and thus the compensation committee elected to substantially limit new equity grants to existing associates, to new hires, and with respect to promotions in fiscal 2021.
+The compensation committee's determinations with respect to equity grants for associates generally for fiscal 2022 were also influenced by the desire to manage the annual share usage, or "burn rate," and thus the compensation committee elected to substantially limit new equity grants to existing associates, focusing primarily on grants to new hires and with respect to promotions in fiscal 2022.